 Your hotel might earn a warm glow, and therefore higher guest ratings in the first place, with environmental sustainability initiatives during the stay.
 But how to foster participation by the guests?

-Researchers at Arizona State University collaborated with the Holiday Inn in Tempe, Arizona to place towel recycling appeals in the lodging rooms.
+Researchers at Arizona State University collaborated with a Holiday Inn in Tempe, Arizona to place towel recycling appeals in the lodging rooms.
 One version began, “Help save the environment.”
 A second said a donation would be made if the guest agreed to reuse towels.
 But the version which got highest compliance reported that about 75% of guests asked to do so were reusing towels.
 Peer pressure was persuasive.

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.